GoyalSidhant/dialogflow_flutter/README.md

 # dialogflow_flutter

-dialogflow_flutter is a flutter plugin that helps user to use Dailogflow chatbot in there applications
+dialogflow_flutter is a flutter plugin that helps the user to use Dialogflow chatbot in their applications

 ### ⭐ the repo to support the project.
 Thanks!